NieneB/InternshipReport/index.md

 <!-- ##Geo data
-Geospatial data is data with a location, a connection to a location and oriented by their geographical relationships.
-Geo data has a nature of threefold: spatial, temporal and descriptive.
-The spatial dimension can be used to interpret the spatial dimensions and relation of data entities, an absolute and enclosed *space* wherein the geographic phenomena exists.
-The temporal dimension can be used to interpret the change in the data through time.
-The thematic dimension is to interpret what the data is about, a property that can be measured and assigned.
-The data component only concerns the raw observational data, with location, time and attributes.
-(Mennis et al., 2000; Nöllenburg, 2007) These three characteristics will be explained in detail in the next sections.

 ###Spatial dimension
 Geo data is different from other data because it is inherently structured with a spatial dimension.
 An X and Y location and sometimes a Z dimension.
 This contains the *where* of a particular phenomenon.